gihanpanapitiya/SWnet/README.md

 - singularity exec --nv SWnet.sif train_self_attn_ccle.sh $CUDA_VISIBLE_DEVICES $CANDLE_DATA_DIR
 - singularity exec --nv SWnet.sif train_multi_task.sh $CUDA_VISIBLE_DEVICES $CANDLE_DATA_DIR
 ```
+The default input parameters of the models are given in the swnet_gdsc_model.txt, swnet_ccle_model.txt and swnet_mt_model.txt respectively.

 These training scipts also runs the evaluation for test sets.
 Additionally, the evaluation can be run seperately for self-attention models using,